-Avrïl Jacobson is a Toronto-based editor specializing in cinematic documentary and art films.
-She works closely with directors to craft a strong narrative spine through a paper edit, while leaving space for moments of reflection and stillness in fine cutting.
+Avrïl Jacobson is a Toronto-based editor, story editor and consultant.
+She has been cutting both Canadian and international films for 14 years.
+Her editing has a strong sense of storytelling and rhythm and her aesthetic has been described as mischievous.
+She works closely with directors to form a narrative spine, while leaving space for moments of reflection and stillness in fine cutting.

 t.
 (416) 453-4369